-Children’s connection to their culture develops as they learn the rules and standards that govern social relationships for their cultural group.
+Children’s connection to their culture develops through their experiences.
 Having a strong sense of their own cultural history and traditions helps children build a positive cultural identity for themselves.
 This also supports children’s sense of belonging and self-esteem.

 Particular challenges that may affect children and families from CALD backgrounds

-Children and families from CALD backgrounds may face a range of challenges as they find their way in the broader Australian society.
-The following challenges are common.
+Children and families from CALD backgrounds may face a range of challenges as they ﬁnd their way in the broader Australian society.
+Some of the common challenges include: